softwaremill/sbt-softwaremill/README.md

 )
 ````

-If you only want to import some settings, you can use any subset of `smlBuildSettings`:
+If you only want to import a subset of settings, you can select from:

 ````scala
     lazy val smlBuildSettings =